MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
 * An [eventhouse](create-eventhouse.md) in your workspace
 * An Azure OpenAI resource with the text-embedding-ada-002 (Version 2) model deployed.
 This model is currently only available in certain regions.
 For more information, see [Create a resource](/azure/ai-services/openai/how-to/create-resource).
-    * Make sure that local authentication is [enabled](/azure/ai-services/disable-local-auth#re-enable-local-authentication) on your resource.
+    * Make sure that local authentication is [enabled](/azure/ai-services/disable-local-auth#re-enable-local-authentication) on your Azure OpenAI resource.
 * Download the sample notebook from the GitHub repository

 > [!NOTE]